Jake Clifford

-He previously played for the North Queensland Cowboys and Newcastle Knights in the NRL.
+He previously played for the Newcastle Knights in the NRL and Hull FC in the Super League.

 Background

 Clifford was born in Cairns, Queensland, Australia and was raised in Tully, Queensland and is of Italian descent.

 He played his junior rugby league for the Tully Tigers, before being signed by the North Queensland Cowboys.

 Playing career

 Early career

 In 2013, Clifford played for the Northern Pride's Cyril Connell Cup side.
 A year later, he captained the side in their Grand Final victory over Townsville.
 In 2015, he moved up to the Northern Pride's Mal Meninga Cup side before moving to Townsville in 2016, where he played for the Townsville Blackhawks' Mal Meninga Cup side.
 In 2017, he played for the North Queensland Cowboys NYC side and was named in the 2017 NYC Team of the Year.
 On 27 September, he was named the 2017 Dally M NYC Player of the Year at the Dally M awards.